Australia’s Queensland Ballet made its London debut with a spirited performance of La Sylphide last night.

 James abandons all the people he loves in pursuit of an unattainable ideal.
 Ditching his fiancée, he chases the Sylphide into a misty, moonlit glade deep in the Highland forest.
 He discovers her among her sister sylphs, who dance for him.
 Here, Queensland Ballet’s female artists display strong classical technique and an eloquent understanding of the nuances of Romantic era dance quality.

 The La Sylphide Act Two pas de deux is distinctly different to any other conventional ballet pas de deux in that there is not a single lift.
 In fact, the principal dancers cannot touch at all throughout the ballet as the Sylphide evades every effort James makes to embrace her.
 Despite this, the connection between Yanela Piñera and Qi Huan – and their responsiveness to composer Herman Severin Løvenskiold’s celebrated score (wonderfully played by the Royal Ballet Sinfonia under the direction of Andrew Mogrelia) – is simply exquisite.

-Queensland Ballet’s Artistic Director Li Cunxin (a former international star dancer and author known for his bestselling book and the film Mao’s Last Dancer) certainly had plenty to be proud of when the curtain closed on an outstanding opening night.
-Ballet aficionados can only hope that the Company’s foray onto the world stage will be swiftly followed by future visits to the capital.
+Artistic Director of Queensland Ballet Li Cunxin (a former international star dancer and author known for his bestselling book and the film Mao’s Last Dancer) certainly had plenty to be proud of when the curtain closed on an outstanding opening night.
+Ballet aficionados can only hope that the company’s foray onto the world stage will be swiftly followed by future visits to the capital.

 Queensland Ballet‘s La Sylphide continues at the London Coliseum until Saturday 8 August 2015.

 Update 19 October 2017: Read my review of English National Ballet’s Song of the Earth / La Sylphide double bill.